jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 If you like quick boot times, small image sizes or a read-only rootfs, then you might want to try Yocto.

 If you are [Qt5][qt] developer then you will appreciate that the RPi comes with working OpenGL drivers for the GPU.
-This means [Qt OpenGL][qt-opengl] and [Qt QuickControls2][qt-quickcontrols2] applications now work when using the [eglfs][qt-eglfs] platform plugin.
+This means [Qt OpenGL][qt-opengl] and [Qt QuickControls2][qt-quickcontrols2] applications will work when using the [eglfs][qt-eglfs] platform plugin.

-I have another post with more details on [developing with Qt5 on the RPi][rpi-qt5-qml-dev].
+Here is another post with more details on [developing with Qt5 on the RPi][rpi-qt5-qml-dev].

 **NOTE:** The `eglfs` plugin is what I'm using now for Qt5 images built with [meta-rpi][meta-rpi].
 It used to be `linuxfb`.
 If you were previously using [meta-rpi][meta-rpi] you should update `local.conf` and add `opengl` to `DISTRO_FEATURES`.